-Tennessee law prohibits drivers involved in car crash from leaving the scene of the accident.
+Tennessee law prohibits drivers involved in a car crash from leaving the scene of the accident.
 This law ensures that information can be exchanged and the police can arrive, if necessary.
 The Nashville car accident lawyers of Matt Hardin Law are committed to helping clients injured in car accidents seek compensation.
 If you were injured in a hit and run accident, you may be entitled to compensation for your injuries.

 Committing a Hit and Run in Tennessee is Illegal

 In 2013 there were more than 386,000 traffic accidents in Tennessee, according to the Tennessee Department of Safety and Homeland Security.
 Of these, just over 60,000 involved some type of possible injury, and 977 were fatal accidents.
 Tennessee law (T.C.A. § 55-10-102) requires anyone involved in a car accident to stop and stay and the scene.
 Failing to do so is a Class C Misdemeanor.

 Tennessee Law Protects Hit and Run Victims

 Victims of a hit and run accident can file a civil lawsuit against the person responsible for the accident if that driver is known.
 The required elements of a negligence suit are:

 That the hit-and-run driver owed a duty to the plaintiff;